 Pin this recipe to save for laterPin this recipe to your favorite board

 - 3 packages full fat cream cheese 8oz each, room temperature

 - whipped cream for garnish if desired

-Combine graham crumbs and melted butter in a bowl.
-Press firmly into the bottom and 1" up the sides of a 9" Springform pan (I line mine with wax paper so it's easier to get out!).
-Set aside.
+- Combine graham crumbs and melted butter in a bowl.
+Press firmly into the bottom and 1" up the sides of the prepared pan.

-In a large bowl, combine cream cheese and cream and beat with an electric mixer until smooth, about 3-4 minutes.
-Add sugar, pumpkin, cinnamon and vanilla and beat until smooth and fluffy.
+- In a large bowl, beat cream cheese with an electric mixer until smooth.
+Add the pumpkin and beat until combined, scraping down the sides as necessary.

-Pour filling into pan, smooth the top, cover lightly with foil or plastic wrap and refrigerate until set, about 6-8 hours.
+- Pour filling into pan, smooth the top, cover lightly with foil or plastic wrap and refrigerate until set, about 8 hours or overnight.